VallariAg/cs-concepts/articles/load-balancers.md

 Distribution of tasks over set of resources.

-Also known as "fault tolerant" - makes possible to continue operating despite failures or malfunctions

 Fundamental feature: distribute incoming requests over cluster of backend servers according to a scheduling algorithm

 Features: